tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 The `config`, `theme`, and `variants` functions allow you to ask for a value from the user's Tailwind configuration using dot notation, providing a default value if that path doesn't exist.

-For example, this simplified version of the built-in [container](/docs/container) plugin uses the `theme` function to get the user's configured breakpoints:
+For example, this version of the built-in [container](/docs/container) plugin uses the `theme` function to get the user's configured breakpoints:

 ```js
 // tailwind.config.js